zu1k/bs-core/README.md

 Search Books index, create your private local library.

-We don't save and provide files, we provide search.
+We don't save and provide files, we provide books searching.

 ## Desktop Usage